 The Role of the Advisor or Shaman

 In the past, cultures would exist for eons with the same narrative.
 So, a Shaman would assist others in interpreting dreams.
 They would ask a lot of questions about our dream life.
 Then, use their knowledge of symbolism to interpret the meaning.
 Their advice would have a basis in the standard cultural narrative.

 Interpreting dreams is still possible.
 We need to update the process to account for our meaning.
 It will require you to do some investigation to determine their significance.

 We need to record our memories of significant events.
 We need to pay special attention to those memories with lasting emotional impact, and this is where you’ll find the meaning of the symbolism in your dreams.
-So, this is where your journal will come in handy.
+So, this is where your journal or book of shadows will come in handy.
 Record your dreams or fragments of memory first thing in the morning.

-Spend some time thinking about the personal meaning of events of your dreams.
+Spend some time thinking about the personal meaning of the events of your dreams.
 Ask yourself, what do these metaphors, analogies, and word pictures mean to me?
 What is my subconscious mind trying to tell me?
 It’s the most accurate way to interpret word pictures, metaphors, and analogies.